Week 3: Genome Analytics

 Week 3 Overview

 For this week, you will be inspecting the outputs of Prokka, and using the annotations generated to extract a specific portion of the genome sequence using samtools.
-You will also develop a simple python script that will be incorporated into your Nextflow pipeline that will calculate a few basic statistics on your chosen genome (GC content and length).
+You will also incorporate a simple python script into your Nextflow pipeline that will calculate a few basic statistics on your chosen genome (GC content and length).
+Finally, you will perform some basic analyses on your genome using kmer and BLAST.

 Objectives